emmanuelbrim/Stock-analysis/README.md

   startingPrice = Cells(j, 6).Value

-Finally Columns "B" and "C" on the active worksheet was filled with the Total Daily Volume and Returns for all the stocks respectively and based on the output of the total volume, startingprice and endingPrice variables.
+Finally, Columns "B" and "C" on the active worksheet was filled with the Total Daily Volume and Returns for all the stocks respectively and based on the output of the total volume, startingprice and endingPrice variables.

 _**code to output data per ticker_**